rahulgpt/kraken/docs/docs/intro.md

 - _Getting Started_ (on the sidebar) is the entrypoint for new Kraken users.
 It guides you through setting up your first website using kraken.
 - _API_ (reachable via the menu bar) is for development.
 It talks about the meaning of all the different Kraken parameters.
-- _Deploying_ (on the sidebar) is for when your project goes live.
-It guides you through making the right settings with your hosting provider.
+- _Examples_ (on the sidebar) contains different examples that shows various features of Kraken

 ## What is "Kraken"

-If you've been brought here by some link and haven't heard about Kraken before:
 Kraken is a express like framework for building sites in c.

 Possible use-cases for Kraken include:

 - Introduction to web development early on when you are just learning c as your first language.
-- Can be used to serve static content.
+- Can be used to serve static content from your machine.
+- Experimenting with web development in a language like C, which is not typically associated with web development, but can offer unique insights and perspectives on the craft.

 :::caution